 The following SSD rates apply for properties bought from 14 Jan 2011 onwards.
-Your Seller Stamp Duty is calculated based on the selling price or estimated market value of your property, whichever is higher.
+Your SSD is calculated based on the selling price or estimated market value of your property, whichever is higher.
 These are the two important rate charts you should know:

 Here are a few examples on how to calculate stamp duty.